uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 #### TL;DR
 In this paper, Bubeck et al. investigate an early version of GPT-4, a large language model developed by OpenAI, which they contend belongs to a new cohort of models exhibiting more general intelligence than previous AI models.
 The authors demonstrate GPT-4's ability to solve novel and difficult tasks across various disciplines, such as mathematics, coding, vision, music, medicine, law, and psychology.
-Its performance is close to human-level and surpasses prior models.
+Its performance is close to human level and surpasses prior models.

 <br>

 The authors argue that GPT-4 could be considered an early, yet incomplete, version of artificial general intelligence (AGI) due to its breadth and depth of capabilities.
 They focus on identifying its limitations and discussing the challenges in developing deeper and more comprehensive AGI systems.
-This may require a paradigm shift beyond designing next-word prediction models, and exerting explicit effort towards the implementation of multi-modal AGI.
+This may require a paradigm shift beyond designing next-word prediction models and exerting explicit effort towards the implementation of multi-modal AGI.
 The paper concludes with reflections on societal impacts and future research directions.

 <br>